szepeviktor/manual-cron/readme.txt

 Stable tag: 1.0.1
 License: GPLv2

-Triggers WP-cron from a Dashboard widget and displays output.
+Triggers WP-cron from a Dashboard widget and displays cron output.

 == Description ==